pospanet/docker2azure/README.md

 ## Deploying to Azure Container Service (AKS)

 Firstly, AKS is not a typo.
-Acure Container Service abbreviation is really AKS.
-ACS stands for Access Control Service
+Acure Container Service on Kubernetes abbreviation is really AKS.
+ACS refers to "old" Virtual machines cluster.

 //ToDo